Spanish profanity: Cabrón

 The expression ¡Ah cabrón! is used sometimes when one is shocked/surprised by something.
 Among close friends, the term is often inoffensive; however, it is not a word to be used casually with strangers.
 As an adjective, it is equivalent to "tough" as in "It is tough" (Está cabrón).
 To some extent, it can also be used with an ironically positive connotation meaning "great", "amazing", "phenomenal", or "badass".
 Such expressions would be said as ¡Estás cabrón! or ¡Yo soy cabrón!.
 The word is quite flexibly used in Puerto Rico, and it can even have completely opposite meanings depending on the context.
-Best friends call each other "cabrón" in a friendly manner, while it may also be used in an offensive manner.
+Best friends call each other cabrón in a friendly manner, while it may also be used in an offensive manner.
 One might say Está cabrón to describe something as very good or very bad depending on the circumstance.

 In Panama, it is used as an adjective to mean something/someone very annoying (who pisses you off).
 The verb cabrear can mean "to piss off (someone)".
 This verb form is also used in Chile.
 In Peru, cabro is a reference to a homosexual, hence cabrón is a superlative form ("big faggot"/"flaming faggot").
 The term cabrón also means a handler of prostitutes, comparable to "pimp" in English.

+Chulo

 The most common way to refer to a pimp in Spanish is by using the term chulo as a noun.
 In some countries, chulo can be used as an adjective somewhat equivalent to "cool" (Ese hombre es un chulo = "That man is a pimp" versus Ese libro es chulo = "That book is cool").
 The word chula is a completely benign reference to an adorable female or feminine object, as in "¡Ay, que chula!".
 In Chile, however, "chulo" and "chula" always mean "vulgar".

 Gilipollas

 Gilipollas (and rarely gilipolla) is a term used mostly in Spain and lacking an exact translation to English; the most frequent equivalents when translated in books, films, and other media are "jerk", "jackass", "douchebag", "asshole", or "buffoon" (in English), con (in French), and boludo or pendejo.
 The canonical definition of a gilipollas is a person whose behavior, speech, outlook or general demeanor is inconsistent with the actual or potential consequences of their own intellectual inadequacy.
 Paragons of this taxon include stupid people unaware of their own stupidity or unwilling to accept the consequences thereof, people with an ostensible lack of self-criticism, people unable to realize their own limitations, people who engage in repeated self-defeating behavior, and even a category which is seldom captured in languages other than European Spanish—to wit, people characterized by self-aware idiocy or incompetence, with this self-awareness occasionally stressed to the point of (presumably futile) complacency.
 By extension, its use in daily life is dedicated to any of the following types of people: